 Why study Sport Rehabilitation?

-A modern vocational programme that provides skills and knowledge for the management of musculoskeletal injury, progressing on to health and fitness training programmes.
+This modern, vocational programme provides skills and knowledge for the management of musculoskeletal injury, progressing on to health and fitness training programmes.

 Sport Rehabilitation graduates are trained solely in Sports and Exercise Medicine, with an emphasis on the design and implementation of exercise and rehabilitation programmes.
-A Sport Rehabilitator may work alongside many other health professions or as an autonomous practitioner.
+As a Sport Rehabilitator, you may work alongside many other health professions or as an autonomous practitioner.

 Why St Mary's?

-St Mary’s has a long tradition of excellence in sport-related degrees, and as such St Mary's University was the founder higher education institution for Sport Rehabilitation in the UK with the first intake of students in 1994.
+St Mary’s has a long tradition of excellence in sport-related degrees, and as such we were the founding higher education institution for Sport Rehabilitation in the UK, with our first intake of students in 1994.